jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (3) A person who would, but for the disestablishment of the institution, have been entitled to be granted an award of the institution is entitled to be granted a like award,—
   (a) if the institution is incorporated in another institution, of the other institution; or (b) otherwise, of such institution as the Secretary directs.
-(4) A person who has partially completed a course at the disestablished institution leading to an award is entitled to enrol in a similar course at,—and to be granted such status, and such credit for work performed at the disestablished institution, as the council of the other institution, after consulting the Qualifications Authority, considers appropriate.
+(4) A person who has partially completed a course at the disestablished institution leading to an award is entitled to enrol in a similar course at,— and to be granted such status, and such credit for work performed at the disestablished institution, as the council of the other institution, after consulting the Qualifications Authority, considers appropriate.
   (a) if the institution is incorporated in another institution, the other institution; or (b) otherwise, such other institution as the Secretary directs to enrol the person,— (5) If the disestablished institution is, immediately upon its disestablishment, incorporated in another institution,—